johnson-li/Pandia/milestone.md

 Track the development of new features

+### 24th Nov
+- [x] Traing on the simulator with curricum level 0 is successful.
+The key trick is to set a small gamma (0.8) because an action affects a limite number of future rewards.

 ### 6th Oct
-- [ ] Improve the FPS of training the simple simulator
+- [x] Improve the FPS of training the simple simulator

 ### 5th Oct
 - [x] Implement a simple simulator for fast training, which will be utilized for transfer learning.